 After it feeds on the sap, the spotted lanternfly excretes the excess sugar in the form of honeydew onto anything underneath it—other vegetation, vehicles, decks, garden furniture, and even pets and clothing.
 The sticky surface is soon covered by sooty mold, a black fungus.
 Spotted lanternfly does not feed on fruit, but sooty mold makes the fruit unfit for consumption.

 Affected plants may show oozing, wilting, defoliation, and dieback to the point of plant death.
-A plant weakened by a spotted lanternfly infestation is also more susceptible to other pests and diseases.
+A plant weakened by a spotted lanternfly infestation is also more susceptible to other pests.

 How to Prevent and Eliminate Spotted Lanternfly